 - Only use these engines in the type of application for which they have been designed. - Do not change the specification of the engine. - Do not smoke when you put fuel in the tank. - Clean away fuel which has been spilt.
-Material which has been contaminated by fuel must be moved to a safe place. - Do not put fuel in the tank while the engine runs (unless it is absolutely necessary). - Do not clean, add lubricating oil, or adjust the engine while it runs (unless you have had the correct training; even then extreme caution must be used to prevent injury). - Do not make adjustments that you do not understand. - Ensure that the engine does not run in a location where it can cause a concentration of toxic emissions. - Other persons must be kept at a safe distance while the engine, or equipment, is in operation. - Do not permit loose clothing or long hair near moving parts. - Keep away from moving parts during engine operation.
+Material which has been contaminated by fuel must be moved to a safe place. - Do not put fuel in the tank while the engine runs (unless it is absolutely necessary). - Do not clean, add lubricating oil, or adjust the engine while it runs (unless you have had the correct training; even then extreme caution must be used to prevent injury). - Do not make adjustments that you do not understand. - Ensure that the engine does not run in a location where it can cause a concentration of toxic emissions. - Other persons must be kept at a safe distance while the engine or equipment is in operation. - Do not permit loose clothing or long hair near moving parts.

 Warning!
-Some moving parts cannot be seen clearly while the engine runs.
+Keep away from moving parts during engine operation.

-- Do not operate the engine if a safety guard has been removed. - Do not remove the filler cap of the cooling system while the engine is hot and while the coolant is under pressure, because dangerous hot coolant can be discharged. - Do not use salt water or any other coolant which can cause corrosion in the closed coolant circuit. - Do not allow sparks or fire near the batteries (especially when the batteries are on charge) because the gases from the electrolyte are highly flammable.
+- The fan cannot be seen clearly while the engine runs. - Do not operate the engine if a safety guard has been removed. - Do not remove the filler cap or any component of the cooling system while the engine is hot and while the coolant is under pressure, because dangerous hot coolant can be discharged. - Do not use salt water or any other coolant which can cause corrosion in the closed cooling circuit. - Do not allow sparks or fire near the batteries (especially when the batteries are on charge) because the gases from the electrolyte are highly flammable.
 The battery fluid is dangerous to the skin and especially to the eyes. - Disconnect the battery terminals before a repair is made to the electrical system. - Only one person must control the engine. - Ensure that the engine is operated only from the control panel or from the operator's position. - If your skin comes into contact with high-pressure fuel, obtain medical assistance immediately. - Diesel fuel and lubricating oil (especially used lubricating oil) can damage the skin of certain persons.
 Protect your hands with gloves or a special solution to protect the skin. - Do not wear clothing which is contaminated by lubricating oil.
-Do not put material which is contaminated with oil into the pockets. - Discard used lubricating oil in a safe place to prevent contamination. - Do not move mobile equipment if the brakes are not in good condition. - Ensure that the control lever of the transmission drive is in the "out-of-drive" position before the engine is started. - Use extreme care if emergency repairs must be made at sea or in adverse conditions. - The combustible material of some components of the engine (for example certain seals) can become extremely dangerous if it is burned.
-Never allow this burnt material to come into contact with the skin or with the eyes. - Fit only genuine Perkins parts.
+Do not put material which is contaminated with oil into the pockets. - Discard used lubricating oil in accordance with local regulations to prevent contamination. - Do not move mobile equipment if the brakes are not in good condition. - Ensure that the control lever of the transmission drive is in the "out-of-drive" position before the engine is started. - Use extreme care if emergency repairs must be made at sea or in adverse conditions. - The combustible material of some components of the engine (for example certain seals) can become extremely dangerous if it is burned.
+Never allow this burnt material to come into contact with the skin or with the eyes. - Do not allow compressed air to contact your skin.
+If compressed air enters your skin, obtain medical help immediately. - Turbochargers operate at high speed and at high temperatures.
+Keep fingers, tools and debris away from the inlet and outlet ports on the turbocharger and prevent contact with hot surfaces. - Fit only genuine Perkins parts.